 With each passing year, your body requires more support and new routines to limit those normal aches and pains of aging.
 As bone and muscle start to lose their strength, your flexibility and overall joint health are quickly impacted.
 Without any additional effort, you may find yourself stuck with a limited range of motion and unable to perform daily tasks as you once did.

-Make a lifestyle change
+Make a lifestyle change for joint care

 - Watch your weight.
 Those who are overweight or underweight may be putting additional stress on their joints without even realizing.
 If you are underweight, your muscles may have a hard time supporting your body, making your joints unstable and unable to support you.
 Alternatively, being overweight can put a large amount of stress on your body too.
 Each pound on your body puts an additional 4 pounds of pressure on your joints, so keep this in mind when you step on the scale.